popalnicolas/Gymscape/README.md

 ## MoSCoW requirements
 ### Must Have
-- Calendar with working days
+- Calendar with working days :heavy_check_mark:
-- List of exercises
+- List of exercises :heavy_check_mark:
-- Weight used and time trained each excerise
+- Weight used and time trained each excerise :heavy_check_mark:
-- Option to save the progress
+- Option to save the progress :heavy_check_mark:
-- Option to change weight
+- Option to change progress

 ### Should have
-- Option to add, delete or edit exercise
+- Option to add, delete or edit exercise :heavy_check_mark:
-- Which parts of body is used in specific excerise
+- Which parts of body is used in specific excerise :heavy_check_mark:
-- Picture how to train specific excerise correctly
+- Picture how to train specific excerise correctly :heavy_check_mark:
 - Login option

 ### Could have